-You do this by playing on those things that moved human to take certain actions.
+You do this by playing on those things that moved humans to take certain actions.

 Like love, fear, desired, wants, happiness, hatred, power, authority, etc.

-All these depend on what type of information you’re putting together and your motive of writing.
+All these depend on what type of information you’re putting together and your motive for writing.

 Besides, there are mainly five elements that you can infuse into your article’s titles and cause your readers to be emotional or increase his interest in reading your post.

 While writing your article’s headline – make sure you do one of the following: